2024 Augusta National Women’s Amateur | Wednesday Updates

 The field includes players from 17 different countries and six continents.
 59 U.S. colleges are represented.
 Stanford has the most representatives from a single school with nine.

+“It’s a privilege,” Darling said.
+“We come from a great culture at South Carolina.
+Our women’s basketball team is doing great.
+Our men’s basketball team is getting a lot better.
+We just come from a really supportive group of athletes, and that’s a really nice thing to be able to represent.”

+“I love the support from the University of South Carolina,” Rydqvist said.
+“I was coming in on the last holes and saw Hannah on top of the leaderboard.
+We grind together every day, and we strive to obviously beat each other every day out there, as well, but we’re also teammates, so we cheer on each other, and it’s beautiful to have that relationship out here, especially being my first time out here.”

-The first two rounds are being played at Champions Retreat before the field of 72 is cut to the top 30 plus ties.
-The entire field will play a practice round at Augusta National Golf Club on Friday before the final round on Saturday.
+Round two will begin at 8 a.m.
+Thursday morning at Champions Retreat, after which the field of 72 will be cut to the top 30 plus ties.
+The entire field will play a practice round at Augusta National Golf Club on Friday before the final round there on Saturday.

-WJBF will have live reports from Champions Retreat during newscasts throughout the day on Wednesday.
-Golf Channel will provide live coverage of the first and second rounds beginning at 1:30 p.m. both days.
+WJBF will have live reports from Champions Retreat during newscasts throughout the day on Thursday.
+Golf Channel will provide live coverage of the second round beginning at 1:30 p.m.

 For the full scoreboard, click here.